Work For Us

 Such eccentricities are part of Glyndebourne's charm.
 But its global reputation stems from a passion for artistic excellence.
 Founder John Christie insisted on doing "not the best we can do but the best that can be done anywhere".
 For over 75 years, that has remained Glyndebourne's touchstone.

-With three restaurants, two bars, private dining rooms and and catering facilities for staff and performers, Leith's offer high–end catering to perfectly compliment a day at the opera.
+With three restaurants, two bars, private dining rooms and and catering facilities for staff and performers, Dining at Glyndebourne offer high–end catering to perfectly compliment a day at the opera.

 How to get here:

 Take the M23 towards Brighton then the A27 towards Lewes.
 To avoid Lewes town centre pass over the first roundabout and at the second roundabout turn onto the A26 Tunbridge Wells road.
 Just after leaving Lewes fork right onto the B2192, and take the next right turn before Ringmer village, signposted to Glyndebourne.
 Free parking is available on site.

 The nearest station is Lewes.
 There is now run a shuttle coach service during the Festival between Lewes train station and Glyndebourne